-WTS-Boston is working towards a new public art installation to celebrate the contributions, diversity and creativity that women bring to the transportation industry.
-We're working with MassDOT and the MBTA to commission and install a public art piece at the Red Line Concourse at South Station.
-The winning public art piece will be a site-specific, permanent work commemorating women’s contributions to transportation in the Greater Boston area.
+WTS-Boston commissioned a new public art installation to celebrate the contributions, diversity and creativity that women bring to the transportation industry.
+Working with MassDOT and the MBTA, the piece was installed in Red Line Concourse at South Station.
+The art is a permanent work commemorating women’s contributions to transportation in the Greater Boston area.
 The Project will enhance this main transit hub and continue the proud tradition of public art already adorning the MBTA system.

 Our public art project was inspired by strong women in the transportation industry and a desire to improve our community through public art.
 Find out more about our mission and participating organizations.